 If the CRA assesses your return and has determined that you owe taxes, you will be changed compound daily interest.
 Interest charges will begin on May 1 in the year following the last tax year (the day after the April 30 filing deadline) on what you owe in taxes and any applicable penalties.
 For example, if you owe taxes for the 2018 year, then interest will begin to accrue on May 1, 2019.
 If you have amounts owing from previous years, the CRA will charge compound daily interest for those amounts as well, applying your payments first to what you owe from previous years.

 If you owe tax for 2018 and you file your return for 2018 after the due date, the CRA will charge you a late-filing penalty.
 The penalty is 5% of your 2018 balance owing, plus 1% of your balance owing for each full month your return is late, to a maximum of 12 months.

-If the CRA charged a late-filing penalty on your return for 2015, 2016, or 2017 your late-filing penalty for 2018 may be 10% of your 2018 balance owing, plus 2% of your 2018 balance owing for each full month your return is late, to a maximum of 20 months.
+If the CRA charged a late-filing penalty on your return for 2015, 2016, or 2017, your late-filing penalty for 2018 will be 10% of your 2018 balance owing.
+In addition, you will be charged 2% of your 2018 balance for each full month your return is late, to a maximum of 20 months.

 Even if you cannot pay your full balance owing on or before April 30, 2019, you can avoid the late-filing penalty by filing your return on time.